 Julia, my partner, runs a summer cafe at a beautiful river beach 25 mins drive away.
 We will also be doing work on this site ready for the summer.

 We work on a one week trial basis for both parties.
 If either you are not happy with us or we are not happy with you then we part company after a week (or when convenient), with no hard feelings.

 This is not an offer of a free holiday.
 We need you to be genuinely useful and add to the project.
 There are easier placements out there if you just want to relax.
 On the plus side, we've created an exceptionally lovely Workaway for you here and we promise your hard work will be worth it.

 In the house we communicate in English and so being able to speak good conversational English is essential.

 Julia also speaks Portuguese, German, Italian and Spanish.
 I only answer messages in English.
 Thanks.

 WHAT WE CAN OFFER YOU

-A friendly environment in a stunning house in its own private valley surrounded by forest.
+A friendly environment in our stunning (unfinished) house, set in its own private valley surrounded by trees.

 Peace and quite with plenty of forest and river to explore